RetroTechCode/e-commerce-back-end/README.md

 7. (Optional) - Seed the database by running "npm run seed".

 ## Usage
-Use Insomnia in order to internet with the application through GET, POST, PUT, and DELETE requests.
+Start the application by running "npm start" within the root directory of the repo.
+Then use [Insomnia](https://insomnia.rest) in order to internet with the application through GET, POST, PUT, and DELETE requests.

 [Example usage and testing video walkthrough](google.com)